adrian-alex/spotify-demo-app/README.md

 # Spotify App

 This project is the Flutter implementation of a demo app using the Spotify API.
-It uses the Bloc lib for state management.
+It uses the Bloc lib for state management and dependency injection.

 Try it -> https://spotify-app-2342.web.app/#/
 ## Getting Started